MirjalilovS/ClientAPI/README.md

 **CSV Processing Strategy:** To handle potentially very large CSV files without consuming excessive memory, the file is processed in a stream-like fashion, row by row.
 Data is validated and added to the database session in a loop, with a single `db.commit()` call at the end to ensure the entire upload is atomic (either all rows are saved, or none are).

 **Centralised Business Logic:** Instead of splitting logic into a separate repository layer, all business and data access logic resides in `logic.py`.
 This is a pragmatic choice to maintain simplicity.
 If the application's complexity were to grow significantly, this module could be refactored to introduce a formal repository pattern.

-## Features
-Features include: Upload and Validate CSV files, Calculate and retrieve summary statistics (min, max, mean) for a specific user within a date range.
-Handle up to 1 million transactions efficiently and comprehensive error handling and input validation